tc39/notes/es7/2015-11/nov-18.md

 DE: another way the spec could habe been written

-AWB: it wasn’t written another way
+AWB: it wasn't written another way

 DE: well, another can currently implement the. `String.prototype.replace` could have provided this.